This is Day 11 in the 30 Day Blogging Challenge. You can read Day 10’s post here.

 Some things you will want to do after installing WordPress are detailed in this WP Beginner post.

 Once you are set up, you have a whole heap of goodies to play with.
-You are supplied with three default themes, but can choose from thousands of others from the WordPress.org theme repository or many other commercial sellers.
+You are supplied with three default themes, but can choose from over 12,000 others from the WordPress.org theme repository or many other commercial sellers.

 Examples of common plugin types